Boyle-Lab/Blacklist/README.md

 Functional genomics assays based on high-throughput sequencing greatly expand our ability to understand the genome.
 Here, we define the ENCODE blacklist- a comprehensive set of regions in the human, mouse, worm, and fly genomes that have anomalous, unstructured, or high signal in next-generation sequencing experiments independent of cell line or experiment.
 The removal of the ENCODE blacklist is an essential quality measure when analyzing functional genomics data.

+# System Requirements

+## Hardware Requirements
+Generation of the Blacklist requires a significant amount of RAM and disk storage based on the size of the genome analyzed and the number of input data files being processed.
+For minimal performance, we recommend a computer with the following specs:

+RAM: 64+ GB
+CPU: 24+ cores, 3.4+ GHz/core

+The runtime on this minimal system is approximately 192 CPU hours.
+Compile time is approximately 1.1 seconds.

+## Software Requirements

+The package development version is tested on *Linux* operating systems.
+The developmental version of the package has been tested on the following systems:

+Linux: Ubuntu 18.04

 # Installation
 Clone a copy of the Blacklist repository and submodules: